 Therefore, the masses arrive with a smaller energy than they departed with.
 At every bounce, the spring is compressed a little less.
-The difference between these two energies is lost by each mass: it is taken away by space-time, in other words, it is radiated away as gravitational radiation.
+The difference between these two energies is lost by each mass: the energy is taken away by space-time.
+In other words, the energy difference is radiated away as gravitational radiation.
 The same thing happens with mattresses.
 Remember that a mass deforms the space around it as a metal ball on a mattress deforms the surface around it.
 (However, in contrast to actual mattresses, there is no friction between the ball and the mattress.)
 If two metal balls repeatedly bang against each other and then depart again, until they come back together, they will send out surface waves on the mattress.
 Over time, this effect will reduce the distance that the two balls depart from each other after each bang.
-As we will see shortly, a similar effect has already been measured; the two masses, instead of being repelled by a spring, were orbiting each other.
+As we will see shortly, a similar effect has already been measured; the two masses, instead of being repelled by a spring, were orbiting each

-A simple mathematical description of gravity waves follows from the split into gravitomagnetic and gravitoelectric effects.
+A simple mathematical description of gravity waves follows from the split into gravito-Ref.
+178 magnetic and gravitoelectric effects.
 It does not take much effort to extend gravitomagnetostatics and gravitoelectrostatics to gravitodynamics.
-Just as electrodynamics can be deduced from Coulomb's attraction by boosting to general inertial observers, gravitodynamics can be deduced from universal gravity by boosting to other observers.
+Just as electrodynamics can be deduced from Coulomb's attraction by boosting to all possible inertial observers, gravitodynamics can be deduced from universal gravity by boosting to other observers.
 One gets the four equations